 - continuous exploration of creative and effective ways to reach more users and communicate research evidence

 - working with Research Operations to build capacity in our audiences to help them better understand and use research evidence.

-We have also established a Knowledge Transfer & Exchange Advisory Committee comprising individuals with expertise in knowledge transfer relevant to the Institute’s target audiences: workplace parties, policy-makers, health and safety professionals, and clinicians.
-The committee meets once a year to provide advice and observations about:
+We also established a Knowledge Transfer & Exchange Advisory Committee comprising individuals with expertise in knowledge transfer relevant to the Institute’s target audiences: workplace parties, policy-makers, health and safety professionals, and clinicians.
+Since 2003, the committee has met annually (with some exceptions) to provide advice and observations about: